ardhi/dobo/wiki/GETTING-STARTED.md

    ```
    $ node index.js -a dobo:modelRebuild MainAddressBook
    ℹ App runs in applet mode
-   ╭ Schema (1) ──────╮
+   ╭ Model (1) ──────╮
    │ MainAddressBook  │
    ╰──────────────────╯
-   ✔ The above mentioned schema(s) will be rebuilt as model.
+   ✔ The above mentioned model(s) will be rebuilt as model.
 Continue?
 Yes
    ✔ Model 'MainAddressBook' successfully created
    ℹ Done!
 Succeded: 1, failed: 0, skipped: 0
    ✔ Fixture on 'MainAddressBook': added 2, rejected: 0
    ```
 6. Done!

-Note: Although you can use YAML or TOML for schemas/fixtures, it's recommended to stick with JSON because it's always supported and doesn't require an extra plugin.
+Note: Although you can use YAML or TOML for models/fixtures, it's recommended to stick with JSON because it's always supported and doesn't require an extra plugin.

-Dobo models are by default always named with ```{Alias}{ModelName}```, which is a pascal-cased plugin alias and base name from your schema file.
+Dobo models are by default always named with ```{Alias}{ModelName}```, which is a pascal-cased plugin alias and base name from your model file.
 For field names, Dobo use camel-cased names as a convention.
 You can change this behavior to match your needs, but it is suggested that you're keeping these conventions at least for this tutorial.

 ### Applets